 Ultimately, you want a design that’s easy for YOU to understand, manage, and enjoy reflecting back upon.

 - Keep your weekly spreads in chronological order.
 They don’t have to be in consecutive order (back to back).

-- Use one page of your spread for to-do’s and the other for trackers and add-ons.
+- Use one page of your spread for to-do’s and the other for elements and trackers.

 - For your to-do’s, make a simple 2×4 grid design on one page if you’re just getting started.

 - Try the free Journal Companion or Door Hanger Pro for precise line measurements.